jaridmargolin/formatter.js/README.md

         'str': '{{XXXX}}-{{XXXX}}-{{XXXX}}-{{XXXX}}'
     });

 * **el** (required): Input element to manipulate
 * **opts** (required): An object holding instance specific options.
   * **pattern** (required): String representing the pattern of your formatted input.
 User input areas begin with `{{` and end with `}}`.
 For example, a phone number may be represented: `({{XXX}}) {{XXX}}-{{XXXX}}`
-  * **persistent** (false): Boolean value representing whether the formatted characters are shown or added as the user types

 Examples / Demos
 ----------------

-view live demos

 **Credit Card**: 4242-4242-4242-4242